 “I was fascinated with the learning process and the human psyche, and became a learnaholic myself,” Linda recalls.
 “I studied various accelerated learning methods, including NLP [neuro-linguistic programming, the study of how the mind and language affect behavior].
 My personality was a part of it, too—my classes were fun and provocative.”

 In her horse life, meanwhile, she was running into serious problems with Regalo, a hot Thoroughbred she’d acquired.
 The 16.1-hand gelding was nearly impossible to control.

 “He reared, bolted, and was afraid of everything,” Linda relates.
 “I wanted to event him, but turned to dressage out of necessity.
 I tried every bit, noseband, martingale, and draw rein imaginable—they knew me by name at the tack store.
 Nothing worked.
 So I became an avoidaholic.
 I simply didn’t ask him to do anything that scared him—and that included cantering.”

 As she struggled with Regalo, she began winning in the dressage arena with her other gelding, Siren, an ex-racehorse with somewhat-less-difficult control problems.
 Still, she was troubled by the resistance and unhappiness she saw among upper-level dressage horses, including her own.

-At the clinic, Linda was stumped by the first assignment, the Friendly Game (see “A Look at the Levels & Games,” page 44).
-Every time she tried to swing the lead rope over her horse’s back, he’d explode.
+At the clinic, Linda was stumped by the first assignment, the Friendly Game, which requires the lead rope to be thrown over the horse's back.
+But every time she tried to swing the lead rope , he’d explode.